-Facing with the confused $Y$ problem, Lanzhou group has provided a complete solution scheme \cite{He:2014xna,Chen:2014sra,Chen:2017uof,Wang:2019mhs,Wang:2020prx,Qian:2021gby}.
+Faced with the confused $Y$ problem, the Lanzhou group has provided a complete solution scheme \cite{He:2014xna,Chen:2014sra,Chen:2017uof,Wang:2019mhs,Wang:2020prx,Qian:2021gby}.
 In 2017, a Fano-like interference picture was proposed to reproduce the line shape of the $Y(4330)$ and $Y(4390)$ in hidden-charm channels, which were identified as non-resonant signals \cite{Chen:2017uof}.
-In Ref. \cite{Wang:2019mhs}, combing with the updated data of $Y$ states, Lanzhou group found that the $Y(4220)$ can be treated as a good scaling point to construct the $J/\psi$ family in an unquenched quark potential model, in which the unquenched effect of the color confinement potential plays a crucial role for describing higher charmonium spectrum above 4 GeV \cite{Wang:2019mhs}.
-In this framework, the $Y(4220)$ and $\psi(4415)$ can be assigned to the $J/\psi$ family under a $4S$-$3D$ and $5S$-$4D$ mixing scheme very well, respectively.
+In Ref. \cite{Wang:2019mhs}, combined with the updated data of $Y$ states, the Lanzhou group found that the $Y(4220)$ can be treated as a good scaling point to construct the $J/\psi$ family in an unquenched quark potential model, where the unquenched effect of the color confinement potential plays a crucial role in describing the higher charmonium spectrum above 4 GeV \cite{Wang:2019mhs}.
+In this framework, the $Y(4220)$ and $\psi(4415)$ can be assigned very well to the $J/\psi$ family under a $4S$-$3D$ and $5S$-$4D$ mixing scheme, respectively.
 More importantly, two corresponding partner particles $\psi(4380)$ and $\psi(4500)$ were predicted.
-Furthermore, we indicated some possible hints of the predicted $\psi(4380)$ in $e^+e^- \to \pi^+\pi^- \psi(3686)$, which just can be related to the peak of the $Y(4360)$ state \cite{Wang:2019mhs}.
-Therefore, our previous research results gave a unified picture to settle down all reported $Y$ states below 4.5 GeV and predicted the existence of a new charmonium $\psi(4500)$ state, which is still missing in experiments.
+Furthermore, we showed some possible clues of the predicted $\psi(4380)$ in $e^+e^- \to \pi^+\pi^- \psi(3686)$, which can just be related to the peak of the $Y(4360)$ state \cite{Wang:2019mhs}.
+Therefore, our previous research results gave a unified picture to unify all reported $Y$ states below 4.5 GeV and predicted the existence of a new charmonium state $\psi(4500)$, which missed in experiments.